 A clean and sanitary office or business facility is necessary for success.
 Your customers demand it and your employees will thank you for it.
-But one of the most important questions is: Who will clean your business?
+But one of the most important questions is: How do you choose the best commercial cleaning company?

 One option: You can choose to outsource cleaning responsibilities to a local office cleaning business.
 When you hire a commercial cleaning company, the company conducts cleaning after-hours (or at regular intervals in highly-trafficked facilities), and the cleaning services company is responsible for tidying up, from cleaning restrooms and vacuuming, to restocking consumables and removing trash.

 Hiring an outside cleaning provider offers numerous benefits.
 Businesses can avoid hiring an on-staff or salaried janitor or avoid cleaning the facilities themselves.
 Plus, the cleanliness of your business is guaranteed; your office will also look tidy and professional.

 As you look for a company who provides [WF1] [RB2] office cleaning services, what should you be looking for?
 From the cleaning company’s reputation to its offered services and expertise, here are seven criteria your commercial property cleaning company should meet:

 Trust is necessary when hiring a business property cleaner.
 This company’s employees will be on your site, most frequently, after hours, after you and your employees have gone home for the day.
 Plus, the company is responsible for working diligently with minimal supervision.

 How can you gauge an office cleaning company’s trustworthiness?
 Ask yourself these questions: